This post may contain affiliate links, view our disclosure policy.

 6. Bonita Beach Park

-Public beach located in Bonita Springs, Florida.
+A public beach located in Bonita Springs, Florida.

-Located in Bonita Springs, Florida, (22 miles from Cape Coral) Bonita Beach Park is one of the prettiest public beaches in the area.
+Located in Bonita Springs, Florida (22 miles from Cape Coral), Bonita Beach Park is one of the prettiest public beaches in the area.

 Visitors can enjoy swimming, sunbathing, picnicking, and kayaking.
 Amenities include showers, restrooms, a playground, sand volleyball courts, and picnic areas.